awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-servicerole.md

 # Managing Elastic Beanstalk Service Roles<a name="iam-servicerole"></a>

-When you launch an environment in the AWS Elastic Beanstalk environment management console, the console creates a default service role, called `aws-elasticbeanstalk-service-role`, and attaches managed policies with default permissions to it\.
+When you launch an environment in the AWS Elastic Beanstalk environment management console, the console creates a default service role, named `aws-elasticbeanstalk-service-role`, and attaches managed policies with default permissions to it\.

 Elastic Beanstalk provides a managed policy for enhanced health monitoring, and one with additional permissions required for managed platform updates\.
 The console assigns both of these policies to the default service role\.
 The managed service role policies follow\.